Tap To Call Now

-Truck Accident Lawyer in Grand Rapids, MI
+Truck Accident Lawyer in Grand Rapids

 If you or a loved one were involved in a truck accident that caused serious injuries, you need a Grand Rapids truck accident lawyer who gets strong results.
 At Barrix Law Firm, we’ve been serving families in Grand Rapids and throughout Kent County for over 30 years.
 We understand the state’s no-fault insurance system, and we’re familiar with the tactics that insurers use to minimize claims.
 We also have the resources needed to investigate the cause of the accident and hold big trucking companies responsible for their errors.
 Contact us today for a free case review.

-Truck Accidents in Michigan
+Commercial Truck Accidents Statistics in Michigan

 Michigan has a large commercial trucking industry that moves materials and finished goods between the Midwest and Canada.
 Trucks support Michigan’s automotive industry.
 They also transport food, agricultural products, and raw materials, such as gravel, stone, building supplies, and chemicals.
 Some of these materials can increase the risk of serious injuries in the event of a collision.

-According to the Michigan State Police Traffic Crash Reporting Unit, the state averages around 15,000 crashes involving commercial motor vehicles annually.
+According to the Michigan State Police Traffic Crash Reporting Unit, the state averages around 15,000 crashes involving commercial motor vehicles (CMVs) annually.
 CMVs include buses, passenger vans, and large semi-trucks weighing over 26,000 pounds.
 Over the last few years, an average of just over 100 people lost their lives due to collisions involving CMVs, and over 3,600 people were injured according to recent crash data.
 If you were hurt in a big truck crash, our truck accident lawyer in Grand Rapids can help you get the compensation that you deserve.

-Most Common Causes of Big Truck Accidents in Grand Rapids
+Common Causes of Big Truck Accidents in Grand Rapids

 Tractor-trailers and 18-wheelers are vital for moving essential goods across the state and the nation.
 Unfortunately, auto accidents still happen even when drivers are experienced and equipment is in good working condition.
 Here are a few of the most common reasons why commercial truck accidents occur on secondary roads and major highways like I-96 and I-196 in West Michigan.